List of pizza varieties by country: Brazil

 Two Brazilian pepperoni pan pizzas.
 The bottom pizza has requeijão streaks on top, and might therefore be referred to as a catuperoni pizza.

 In 2007, São Paulo was the second largest consumer of pizza in the world, behind only New York City, with 1.4 million pizzas consumed daily.
 It also had 6,000 pizza establishments, out of a total of 25,000 in the country.

-The date 10 July is "Pizza Day" in São Paulo, marking the final day of an annual competition among "pizzaiolos".
+The date 10 July is "Pizza Day" in São Paulo, marking the final day of an annual competition among pizzaioli.
 In São Paulo, almost every local neighborhood pizzeria uses wood-fired brick ovens.

-Both Neapolitan (thick crust) and Roman (thin crust) varieties are common in Brazil, with traditional savory versions using tomato sauce and mozzarella as a base.
-Brazilian pizza in general, though, tends to have less tomato sauce than authentic Italian pizza.

-A common ingredient in Brazilian pizza is requeijão (sometimes referred to by the name of a famous brand, "Catupiry"), a creamy and loose white cheese.
-Common toppings, such as pepperoni or ham, are often offered with requeijão as well – in the case of pepperoni and Catupiry, the combination is sometimes called "catuperoni".
-Brazil's pizza quattro formaggi, called "quatro queijos", is usually made using mozzarella, requeijão, parmesan and provolone or, sometimes, gorgonzola; some pizzerias offer a variety with all five cheeses.

-Calabresa pizza is widely regarded as the most popular pizza in Brazil – calabresa being a Brazilian variant of sausage somewhat similar to pepperoni.
-Shredded chicken with requeijão (frango com requeijão or frango com Catupiry) is not as popular, but still among the most popular pizza topping choices.

-Another common occurrence in Brazilian pizzas is stuffed crust, usually with requeijão or cream cheese in savory pizzas.

 Brazil is mostly liberal when it comes to pizza toppings.
 Apart from ketchup, commonly added to pizzas by customers in some regions and sometimes frowned upon by foreigners, Brazilian pizzas are sometimes very exotic, with choices such as chicken or beef Stroganoff pizza; cheeseburger pizza; French fries pizza; fettuccine pizza; among others.